ShivamKSah/Simon-Game/README.md

 ![Simon Game Screenshot](images/simon-game-screenshot.png)

 ## 🚀 Getting Started
 Ready to play?
+You can play the game directly on your web browser by visiting [Simon Game](https://shivamksah.github.io/Simon-Game/).

-Follow these simple steps to get started.
+Follow these simple steps to get started on your local computer.
 ### 🔧 Installation

 1. Clone this repository to your local machine: